samlaubscher/Stellar-Drift-Game-M2/README.md

 ### [**Canvas API Graphics Animation**](https://github.com/samlaubscher/Stellar-Drift-Game-M2/blob/master/assets/js/script.js#L21)

 The Canvas API covers the entire screen and 2D graphic shapes and text are rendered onto it using JavaScript.
-These are then animated in a main loop by calling a specific update callback function to run every frame (roughly 60 times per second) using the browser redraw schedule with _window.requestAnimationFrame(update)_.
-This update function calls other specific functions containing logical algorithms which are mostly designed to change certain parameters of the content that the function may render each frame.
+These are then animated in a main loop by calling a specific update callback function to run every frame (roughly 60 times per second) using the browser redraw schedule with `window.requestAnimationFrame(update)`.
+This update function calls other specific functions containing algorithms to change certain parameters of the program then render the new content to the canvas each frame.

 ### [**Animated Star Background**](https://github.com/samlaubscher/Stellar-Drift-Game-M2/blob/master/assets/js/script.js#L73)